 Quick Look Resources

-If you would like to jump right in and listen to the Zoom recording from Class One or Two, click of the buttons below.
+If you would like to jump right in and listen to the Zoom recordings for any of the class, start by clicking one of the buttons below.
 The Zoom Chat is active during the classes and notes are added to it throughout the evening.
-Our first recording has an issue with sound from some of the in-person comments – we addressed that issue in Class Two…but still have some work to do.
+Our first recording has an issue with sound from some of the in-person comments – we addressed that issue in Class Two…but we still have some work to do in giving hybrid classes quality sound for all participants.

 CLASS TWO - MARCH 4, 2026